General Information & Hunting Regulations

 - You are hunting with an apprentice license.
 In that case you must be accompanied and directly supervised by an adult over the age of 18 who has, on his person, a valid Virginia hunting license.
 “Accompanied and directly supervised” means the adult maintains close visual and verbal contact with, provides adequate direction to, and can immediately assume control of the firearm from the apprentice hunter.
 The apprentice hunting license cannot be used as proof of holding a previous hunting license, for the purposes of purchasing a hunting license without proof of hunter education.

-If you purchase an apprentice hunting license and then complete hunter education, you may then use the apprentice license as a basic hunting license to hunt without supervision until it expires unless otherwise required by law to be supervised as in the case of hunting on a youth/ apprentice hunting day where by department regulation apprentice hunters must be supervised by a licensed or an exempt licensed adult.
+If you purchase an apprentice hunting license and then complete hunter education, you may then use the apprentice license as a basic hunting license to hunt without supervision until it expires unless otherwise required by law to be supervised as in the case of hunting on a youth/apprentice hunting weekend where apprentice hunters must be supervised by a licensed adult.
 You must carry proof of hunter education while hunting unsupervised.

 Any person 16 years of age or older may certify that he or she has held a previously issued hunting license by signing the license.